-A quick flavorful pasta main course made with just 4 pantry staple ingredients: canned tuna, canned tomato sauce, onions and pasta.
+This Pasta with Tuna Tomato Sauce is a quick flavorful pasta main course made with just 4 pantry staple ingredients: canned tuna, canned tomato sauce, onions and pasta.
 It's just as easy and delicious as it sounds!
 It will be ready in less than 30 minutes and it will be a family favorite!

 How many times did you stare at your pantry, trying to find inspiration to cook something?
 It happens to me all the time.
-Especially during these hard days of quarantine and isolation.

 My pantry is full and I could whip up many different recipes, but most of the time I go back doing comforting recipes which I know how to make by heart and are loved by my family.
-This pasta dish is one of them.
+This tuna pasta dish is one of them.

-I always have onions, canned purèed tomatoes, and canned tuna in my pantry (of course I always have pasta too, that's a given).
+I always have onions, canned purรจed tomatoes, and canned tuna in my pantry (of course I always have pasta too, that's a given).
 So I always know that if I cannot find inspiration or motivation to cook something new, I can always go back to this comforting recipe.

 This tuna tomato sauce is made by almost every Italian household, although it's not a traditional Italian recipe per se.
 It's one of those recipes you learn when you try to cook something as a teenager or college student and all you have is a can of tuna and tomato sauce.
 Then it gets better with the years until it becomes your favorite.